Hezekiah-Elisha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines - displays the last 10 lines of /etc/passwd
 ## head -n 10 /etc/passwd
 5-firstlines - displays the first 10 lines of /etc/passwd
+## head -n 3 iacta | tail -n 1
+6-third line - Write a script that displays the third line of the file iacta.

+The file iacta will be in the working directory

+* You’re not allowed to use sed